-1. Any warranted part that is not scheduled for replacement as required maintenance in the

-Owner's Manual must be warranted for the warranty period stated above.
-If any such part fails during the period of warranty coverage, it must be repaired or replaced by DuroMax Power Equipment according to Subsection (4) below.
-Any such part repaired or replaced under the warranty must be warranted for a time not less than the remaining warranty period.
+1. Any warranted part that is not scheduled for replacement as required maintenance in the Owner's Manual must be warranted for the warranty period stated above.
+If any such part fails during the period of warranty coverage, it must be repaired or replaced by the manufacturer according to Subsection (4) below.
+Any such part repaired or replaced under the warranty must be warranted for the remaining warranty period.